 This is an International Engineering Experience course.
 This means that a portion of the class will involve traveling overseas and learning about the international aspects of Engineering Economics.

 Prerequisites and/or Corequisites:

 Students must have a C or better in MATH 2413-Calculus I

 Instructor Information:

-Instructor Name: Professor Paulina Sidwell MCC E-mail: psidwell@mclennan.edu Office Phone Number: (254) 299-8544 Office Location: S 144 Office Hours: By appointment. https://calendly.com/psidwell
+Instructor Name: Professor Paulina Sidwell MCC E-mail: psidwell@mclennan.edu Office Phone Number: (254) 299-8544 https://calendly.com/psidwell